techidaily/site-win11-tips/source/_posts/understanding-and-solving-obs-errors-windows-edition.md

 ## 7\.
 Reinstall OBS Studio

  If you're still getting the error message, you're left with no option other than reinstalling OBS Studio.
-To do that, first[uninstall OBS Studio from Windows](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) .
+To do that, first [uninstall OBS Studio from Windows](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) .

- Then, visit the[OBS Studio official website](https://obsproject.com/) , and download and install the latest version on your computer.
+ Then, visit the [OBS Studio official website](https://obsproject.com/) , and download and install the latest version on your computer.

 ## Enjoy Seamless Recording With OBS Studio